hankcs/HanLP/README.md

 - In particular, the Python `HanLPClient` can also be used as a callable function following the same semantics.
   See [docs](https://hanlp.hankcs.com/docs/tutorial.html) for visualization, annotation guidelines and more details.
-- To process Chinese or Japanese, HanLP provides mono-lingual models in each language which significantly outperform the multi-lingual model.
+- To process English, Chinese or Japanese, HanLP provides mono-lingual models in each language which significantly outperform the multilingual model.
 See [docs](https://hanlp.hankcs.com/docs/api/hanlp/pretrained/index.html) for the list of models.

 ## Train Your Own Models